eu-digital-identity-wallet/eudi-docs-site/docs/build-a-wallet.md

 ## Try the ready-made Wallet application

 A reference application for the Wallet is available for both Android and iOS.
-With it, you can familiarize yourself with the application and test the Wallet functionalities before starting the development of your own Wallet.
-Instructions for setting up the application can be found [here](../eudi-app-android-wallet-ui/how-to-use-app/).
+This allows you to familiarise yourself with the application and test the Wallet functionalities before starting the development of your own Wallet.
+Instructions for setting up the application can be found [here](../test-suite-wallet).

 ## Use the libraries to build your own Wallet

-Reference implementation
+Leverage the reference implementation libraries tailored to your platform:

 - for Android developers: [Android Wallet Provider](../eudi-app-android-wallet-ui/wiki/how_to_build/)